 Step 1.
-Start Leawo Prof.Media from your desktop.
-After finishing the registration process, click the Blu-ray Copy shortcut key from the main interface of Prof.Media to load Blu-ray Copy.
+Start Leawo Prof.Media.
+Click the Blu-ray Copy shortcut key from the main interface of Prof.Media to load Blu-ray Copy.

 Step 2.
-If the original Blu-ray disc is already in your Blu-ray drive, then you can directly start off by adding the data in the disc to the program.
 Just click the Add Blu-ray/DVD button from the upper-left and choose Add from CD-ROM from the following menu.
 Then you will see the option for loading your disc to the program.

 Step 3.
 After the disc is properly loaded to the program, you will have 3 options for deciding what content in the disc to copy.
 On the left side of the current interface, you will see several different elements.
 You will also need to select a disc format for the copy by clicking the button below the 3 copy mode buttons.

 Step 4.
 Click the Copy button from the upper-right of the program and the program will display a sidebar on the right side.
 Check out the three options on the top: Folder, ISO file, and a drop-down box.
 Set the output directory for them in the box under the “Save to”.
 And you can start the copying process by hitting the Copy button on the sidebar.